-- Dealing with allegations or suspicions of abuse. - Liaising with the Principal and other College departments where necessary and make referrals to external agencies. - Obtaining information from staff, volunteers, children, parents or carers who have concerns relating to the protection of children or adult at risks and to record this information.
-Assessing information quickly and carefully and asking for further information where appropriate - Consulting with a statutory child protection agency e.g. the local social services department, to clarify doubts or worries - Making referrals to statutory child protection agencies, Protection of Adult at risks Committee or the police without delay
+- Dealing with allegations or suspicions of abuse. - Liaising with the Principal and other College departments where necessary and make referrals to external agencies. - Obtaining information from staff, volunteers, children, parents or carers who have concerns relating to the protection of children or vulnerable adults and to record this information.
+Assessing information quickly and carefully and asking for further information where appropriate - Consulting with a statutory child protection agency e.g. the local social services department, to clarify doubts or worries - Making referrals to statutory child protection agencies, Protection of Vulnerable Adults Committee or the police without delay